 In 2017, Lee held two successful preview exhibitions of selected prints from A PLAIN VIEW at Artspace 111 in Fort Worth and Preacher Gallery in Austin.
 An exhibition at the Patterson-Appleton Arts Center in Denton, Texas was held in 2018 and featured eighteen large-scale prints from the book.

 For 2019, Lee will be exhibiting his Oklahoma photographs at the Philbrook Museum in Tulsa.
 A companion book will be released at the closing of the 6-month exhibition.

 Lee is also the subject of a forthcoming documentary from director Greg Hunt that will take the viewer on the road with him as he exposes his remaining boxes of now-expired 8x10 Polaroid film, a favorite medium of Lee's and one that is no longer being produced.
 An accompanying book of the large format Polaroids will be published by Film Photographic, with the originals being exhibited.
 Slated for 2020/21.

-A retrospective B&W photo book is slated for a 2022 release, also through Film Photographic.
+A retrospective B&W photo book is slated for a 2022 release, to feature American photographs dating back to 2007 and to be published by Film Photographic.